nanibot1/cse15l-lab-reports/lab-report-1-week-3.md

 ### Part 1 - SearchEngine.java

-> The code behind the "Simplest Search Engine" is the SearchEngine.java and Server.java.
+> The code behind the "Simplest Search Engine" is the `SearchEngine.java` and `Server.java`.

 SearchEngine.java:
 ```